jennyk1989/e-commerce/README.md

 * [Questions](#Questions)
 ## Installation 📥
 * Clone repository
-* Install Node.js, Express.js, etc.
+* Install Node.js, Express.js, MySql2, Sequelize
+* Videos show how the tables are created & how to start up server
 ## Usage
 ### Video
 #### Creation of schema and server startup: